enhoshen/technical-difficulties/programming-lang/python/solved-problems.md

     ...
 ```

-## Don't use empty list as default argument
+## Don't use empty list or any mutable object as default argument

 All instances will reference to the same list object as the argument,
 if it is directly assigned to an attribute, the attribute points to